Accounting policies and procedures

 9.3.3 Representation and entertainment expenses comprise the following payments specified in the Income Tax Act: expenses incurred in connection with the provision of catering, accommodation, transportation or entertainment to guests and co-operation partners.

-9.3.7.2 The costs related to employee vaccinations are covered according to the following principles: [entry into force 01.01.2024]
+9.3.7.2 Vaccination costs for employees shall be covered in accordance with the following principles: [entry into force 01.01.2024]

 1) Influenza vaccination costs for all university employees are centrally covered from the budget of the Human Resources Office.
 Reimbursement of vaccination costs shall be approved by the university’s working environment specialist;